rungulus/Bucket/README.md

   - systemPrompt: your system prompt that the ai will use

+  - allowedUserTag: a discord user id for a user who can use the bot in any channel

 > **A note on system prompts**
 >
 > While you're in `config.json`, you need to add a system prompt.
 This sets the guidelines and "boundaries" that the AI *mostly* follows.
 You can use the same system prompt that was used in `jsoncleaner.py`, but now would be the best time to mess around and see what gives you the best results.